-The bright young things flock to Ksar Kasbah, a boutique bolthole in the oldest part of Marrakech that offers poolside lounging, rooftop dining and heavenly hammams.
-The boho decor speaks to the hotel’s laid-back character and Layla, the excellent chef, is famous for her home-made granola, fresh juices and traditional tagines.
-Marrakech’s most famous monuments are just steps away or, if you feel like venturing farther, Ksar Kasbah can organise all manner of day trips to the desert, mountains and Berber villages.
-But when it’s time to relax, just retreat behind Ksar Kasbah’s discreet wooden doors.
+Ksar Kasbah – a boutique bolthole in the oldest part of Marrakech – is where the bright young things flock for poolside lounging, rooftop dining and heavenly hammams.
+The decor is laidback and the food is home-made: Layla, the excellent chef, is famous for her fluffy pancakes, fresh juices and traditional tagines.
+Marrakech’s most famous monuments are just steps away or, if you feel like venturing farther, Ksar Kasbah can organise all manner of day trips to the desert, mountains or Berber villages.
+And rest assured: Marrakech can be an assault on the senses, but relaxation reigns behind Ksar Kasbah’s discreet wooden doors.

 Get this when you book through us:

 A bottle of wine on arrival for BlackSmiths and SilverSmiths; GoldSmiths get a handmade scented candle

 Check in is 11am and check out is 2pm.
 Both can be flexible, subject to availability.